 MSE Retaining Walls play supporting role

-To keep the busy route open, a two-stage construction was needed, where one side of the highway remains open while half of the structure is built on the other side.
+To keep the busy route open, a two-stage construction was needed, where one side of the highway remained open while half of the structure was built on the other side.
 The site’s narrow median made for exceptionally tight construction conditions.
 Our MSE Wire Walls squeezed in to lend their support.

 Economical solution for two-stage construction

 With half of the Super-Cor Arch built, a galvanized Wire Wall was installed to support the engineered back fill — a solution that easily adapted to the tight site conditions and kept costs down.
 This allowed the necessary working room to construct the second section.
 When complete, the wall will be buried as part of the engineered backfill.

 After completing the Wire Wall installation, the contractor told our team that he was very impressed with the product.
 He said he’d installed nearly every type of wall, and that our MSE Retaining Wall System was the easiest to work with.

 Once complete, the Route 1 Gateway Project will include 55 km of new four-lane highway, as well as selected upgrades, improved crossings and interchanges to existing sections.
 Also included is 104 km of wildlife fencing.